Rivington: Landmarks

-The most prominent of all buildings in Rivington is on the skyline at the summit of Rivington Pike is the tower, one of twenty eight listed buildings.
+The most prominent of all buildings in Rivington, on the skyline near the summit of Rivington Pike, is the tower, one of 28 listed buildings.

 Outside the village centre landmarks include Rivington Hall and its adjacent Hall Barn.
-At Lever Park on the bank of the Lower Rivington Reservoir is a replica of Liverpool Castle, Great House Barn, serving Tea's and snacks.
-What was Lever Park Information center at Great House Farm is now used by the Heritage Trust.
+At Lever Park on the bank of the Lower Rivington Reservoir is a replica of Liverpool Castle, Great House Barn: both barns were repurposed and altered to create tea rooms in the early 20th century.
+What was Lever Park Information centre at Great House Farm is now used by the Heritage Trust as a gift shop, the lower floors are public toilets and adjacent buildings used as storage.

+At George's Lane, the road from Horwich to Rivington Pike, was the Sportsman's Arms, long-since closed, now the Pike Cottage, and adjacent is Pike Snack Shack with its commanding views across the hills and valley, the location featured in Sunday Times Good Walks.

-On the hillside the former Bungalow Grounds contain eleven listed structures, being remains of its garden features, a feature visible on the skyline is the Pigeon Tower, now surrounded by woodland.
-The area was a former gardens and now has many woodland paths of crazy paving and preserved stone gardens structures.
+On the hillside the former Bungalow Grounds contain 11 listed structures, being remains of its garden features, although the planting has long since gone or been drastically modified.
+This area is notable as being designed by TH Mawson.
+A feature visible on the skyline is the Pigeon Tower, now surrounded by a recent managed woodland, with many steps and paths of crazy paving with some remaining stone summer houses.
+Its former public toilet is now a cafe.

-Within the village buildings with listed status are Wilkinson's and cottage attached to right, Rivington School, Rivington Church and the Unitarian Chapel, the two latter being active places of worship.
-Fisher house operated as a school in the mid Victorian period and later as a Temperance Hotel in that era, it is now a secluded private residence.
-The village stocks are a feature on Rivington village green, inscribed "T W 1719" on the stone base.
+Within the village buildings with listed status are Wilkinson's and a cottage attached to right, Rivington School, Rivington Church and the Unitarian Chapel, the two latter being active places of worship.
+Fisher House operated as a school in the mid-Victorian period and later as a Temperance Hotel in that era – it is now a secluded private residence.
+The village stocks are a feature on Rivington village green, inscribed with "T W 1719" on the stone base.

-Near Horrobin Embankment, Horrobin Lane which passes between the Lower and Upper Rivington reservoirs is a car park, this was the former site of the Black O'Moors Hotel and Bowling Green Public House, adjacent is Rivington Bowling Club, Bowling Green and Club House, operating as a Tea Room from 11am.
+Near Horrobin Embankment, Horrobin Lane, which passes between the Lower and Upper Rivington reservoirs, is a car park.
+This was the former site of the Black O'Moors Hotel and Bowling Green Public House, adjacent is Rivington Bowling Club, Bowling Green and Club House, operating as a tea room from 11am.